gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 The new configuration takes effects when the Azure Information Protection Scanner service is next started.
 This cmdlet does not automatically restart this service.

+Note: The syntax at the top of this page is for the general availability version.
+To check the cmdlet syntax for the preview version, in a PowerShell session, type `Get-Help Set-AIPScanner` and review the SYNTAX section.

 ## EXAMPLES

 ### Example 1a: Change the database for the Azure Information Protection scanner - general availability version